Why Sharing Free Content Matters

 Meal Planning & Grocery Shopping

 I normally do my menu planning on Wednesday or Thursday.
-I print out a couple of meal planning sheets and a grocery list so I can fill them in as I look over our Winter Meal Plan.
+I print out a couple of meal planning sheets and a grocery list so I can fill them in as I look over our Spring Meal Plan.

 • I write in the birthdays and special holidays for the month, and then add those ingredients to the grocery list.
 Clicking on the link will give you a ready-made list of holidays for the month and links to recipes and menu ideas to make them special.